top of page

 Most retail forex traders use platforms such as MetaTrader.
 Before trading live:

-Transition to live trading gradually, prioritising process over profit.
+Transition to live trading gradually.
+Prioritise process over profit.

 A Personal Perspective

-While the technical principles of forex and stock trading overlap significantly, many traders eventually find that combining technical structure with fundamental context improves consistency — particularly in equities.
+While the technical principles of forex and stock trading overlap significantly, many traders find that combining technical structure with fundamental context improves consistency.
+This is particularly true in equities.

-Those interested in a structured, rules-based approach can explore the Financial Wisdom Strategy Blueprint, available free, which outlines a complete framework refined over decades.
+Those interested in a structured, rules-based approach can explore the Financial Wisdom Strategy Blueprint.
+It is available free and outlines a complete framework refined over decades.

 Breakout Strategy Blueprint